Earthen floor: Benefits

-In China, most cottages and smaller houses also had earthen floors, made of rammed earth and sealed with raw linseed.

-Earthen floors were used in ancient Greece, and in many other countries in ancient times.

-Earthen floors, along with stone and sometimes wood, were used as threshing floors.

 Construction

 In modern times, most earthen floors are often laid over the top of a subfloor of tamped gravel or cob or adobe, and then a mixture of clay, sand and fiber are mixed and leveled onto the subfloor.
 The finished layer can be 1/2 to 2 inches thick, and once dry is sealed with a drying oil (like linseed oil).
 Earthen floors can be laid over the top of previously installed wood floors but weight can become an issue.

 Finishing

 A drying oil like linseed oil is usually used to seal the floor and protect it from wear and tear.
 A final coat of a wax sealing finish (perilla oil or floor wax) can be used to increase durability and lustre.